 My research interests are in capturing, modeling and understanding human face / body.

 I am a doctoral student in the Department of Electrical Engineering at the Indian Institute of Science - Bangalore, advising by Dr Soma Biswas, Assistant Professor.
 My research interests are in computer vision and pattern recognition with applications to low resolution face recognition.

 I work with the camera scanners available in the PS department.
 I provide support for the researchers, together with managing and upgrading the scanning systems.

 I am an intern for Summer 2017, working on optical flow algorithm on mobile and embedded systems.
 I am currently a masters student in the School of Computing, Informatics and Design System Engineering (CIDSE) at Arizona State University, USA.
 My research interests are in computer vision, graphics and mobile systems.

-My internship focuses on applying my computational linguistics knowledge to identify physical descriptions from text.
-My goal is to be able to extract body features from a text using syntax and semantics analysis tools, and use them to create a 3D model of a person.
+I am currently writing my B.A. thesis, which is a continuation of my summer internship at the PS department and focuses on applying my computational linguistics knowledge to identify physical descriptions from text.
+My goal is to be able to extract and label body features from a text using word embeddings and syntax and semantics analysis tools.